CentreForDigitalHumanities/I-analyzer/backend/corpora/troonredes/citation/citation.md

 To cite the entire corpus, follow citation guidelines for databases.

+We recommend that the collection of transcripts and metadata is attributed to [troonredes.nl](http://troonredes.nl).
+However, you citation should include that you consulted the version published on I-analyzer.

+Note that this references does *not* cover the word models trained on the corpus.
+See below for recommendations on how to cite the models.

 ### APA style

 > Redactieteam troonredes.nl (2024). *Troonredes* [data set].
 I-analyzer.
 URL: {{ frontend_url }}/search/troonredes